AmarSaini2/SYSC3110-Project/README.md

 # Scrabble Game

-A second iteration of a simple Scrabble game in Java with graphical user interface (GUI), allowing players to select the number of players and pick and place letters from a rack onto a 2D board.
-The GUI enables players to interact with the board through clickable tiles.
+A third iteration of a simple Scrabble game in Java with a graphical user interface (GUI).
+Players can select the number of players, place letters from their racks onto a 2D board, and interact with the game through an intuitive GUI.
+This version adds advanced features such as blank tiles, premium squares, and AI players, while also ensuring that the game mechanics are functioning as expected.
-The game ensures all words placed are valid, that new words placed intersect with existing words and validates the formed words.
-The interface also provides feedback on the player's actions, such as whether a word is valid or not, and displays the current game status, including the player's score.

 ## Features
 - **Board:** A visually interactive 2D grid where players can click to place tiles and form words.